This conference will consider key issues for immersive technologies in the UK - with discussion expected on:

 - Next steps for developing immersive technologies in the UK - developing a range of use cases across the wider economy;

-- Assessing the ethical and regulatory implications of the latest developments in immersive technologies - data protection, safety and liability;
+- Assessing ethical and regulatory implications - data protection, safety, and liability;

-- AR technologies in the video games sector;
+- AR technologies in the video games sector - case study; and

 Engagement with policy officials at this conference

 This Westminster eForum conference has attracted strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: DCMS; Cabinet Office; the Centre for Data Ethics and Innovation; Defra; DfT; the European Space Agency; MoD; the Office for Artificial Intelligence; HMRC; Home Office; and DIT.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: BEIS; Cabinet Office; Centre for Data Ethics and Innovation; DCMS; Defra; DfT; DIT; the European Space Agency; the Government Equalities Office; HMRC; Home Office; MoD and the Office for Artificial Intelligence.